Seigfried (song)

 "Seigfried" is a song by American singer Frank Ocean from his album Blonde (2016).
 Thematically, the song explores Ocean's struggles with his sexuality, relationships, and his inner conflict between pursuing music and settling down in life.
 The song was met with critical acclaim upon release, with critics focusing on Ocean's interpolation of Elliott Smith's "A Fond Farewell" (2004).

 Production and lyrics

 Frank Ocean, George Harrison, Om'Mas Keith, John Lennon, Paul McCartney, Elliott Smith and Ringo Starr received songwriting credits for the song.
 The song samples "Flying" (1967), an instrumental track by the Beatles, and interpolates elements from Elliott Smith's track "A Fond Farewell" (2004).
 The song also samples "Untitled" by Rostam Batmanglij.
 Jonny Greenwood provided string arrangements, whilst Ocean and Malay Ho produced the song.
-It is the fifteenth track on Blonde and was released under Ocean's label Boy's Don't Cry.
+It is the fifteenth track on Blonde and was released under Ocean's label Boys Don't Cry.
 The song notably quotes Elliott Smith, with the line "This is not my life/It's just a fond farewell to a friend."

 There are references psilocybin mushrooms, commonly known as "magic mushrooms".
 The track begins with a soft, guitar-driven section reminiscent of 1990s alt-rock, before shifting into a more ambient and orchestral soundscape.